zenithght/Urho3D-Geom-Replication/README.md

-# Urho3D UI Geom Replication
+# Urho3D Geom Replication
 -----------------------------------------------------------------------------------

 Description
 -----------------------------------------------------------------------------------
-A demo to replicate geom multiple times into a single vertex buffer to improve performance.
+A performance improvement demo by replicating geom multiple times into a single vertex buffer.
 Useful for objects such as grass, rocks, etc.

 Screenshot
 -----------------------------------------------------------------------------------